vicendominguez/http-enum-vodafone-hua253s/README.md

 ### About the NSE script

-This is a Nmap NSE script to search Vodafone-Spain Huawei 253s_v2 router with the port 80/tcp or 443/tcp open to Internet (via this new bug).
+This is a Nmap NSE script to search Vodafone-Spain Huawei 253s_v2 router with the port 80/tcp and/or 443/tcp open to Internet (via this new bug).

 The script will try to get the SSID, BSSID, key-type and Password of the wifi network interface.